clarkfitzg/phd_research/notes/code_analysis_tasks.md

 https://arxiv.org/abs/1607.04197

 What might it look like?
 It should be as close to SQL as possible.
-Basically I'm thinking of it as machine readable SQL.
+Basically I'm thinking of it as machine readable SQL, or SQL that takes no effort to parse.

 ```
-{
+{"query": {
     "FROM": "flights",
     "SELECT": ["a", "b", "c"],
     "WHERE": [